NeuroJSON/jsonmmap/JSON-Mmap_Specification.md

 For simple files containing inline JSON-Mmap tables, the parser is recommended to read only the first root-level object and identify whether it contains an mmap table.
-If an mmap table is found, the parser can then utilize the individual data record information in mmap to achieve fast read-only access to individual records without eneding to read/parse the entire referenced data buffer.
+If an mmap table is found, the parser can then utilize the individual data record information in mmap to achieve fast read-only access to individual records without needing to read/parse the entire referenced data buffer.

 ```
 [